Procurement: Policy and Guidelines

 1. General Policy Objectives

-- obtains value for money by incurring the lowest cost in the fulfillment of specified needs with appropriate levels of quality and service;
+- obtains value for money by incurring the lowest cost in the fulfillment of specified needs with appropriate levels of quality, delivery and service;

 - uses a fair and open process when calling for, receiving, and evaluating quotations and tenders;

 - meets its statutory, legal and ethical obligations in the acquisition of goods and services; and

 - employs trained staff skilled in procurement techniques including contract negotiation, ensuring appropriate terms and conditions, applying cost reduction techniques, and maximizing collaborative buying opportunities